occurrent-org/occurrent-org.github.io/pages/docs/docs.md

      *                        were when the application was first started.
      * @param action          This action will be invoked for each cloud event that is stored in the EventStore.
      */
-    Subscription subscribe(String subscriptionId, SubscriptionFilter filter, Supplier<StartAt> startAtSupplier, Consumer<T> action);
+    Subscription subscribe(String subscriptionId, SubscriptionFilter filter, Supplier<StartAt> startAtSupplier, Consumer<CloudEvent> action);

     // Default methods

 }
 ```

-The type `<T>`, define the type of the `CloudEvent` that the subscription produce.
 It's common that subscriptions produce "wrappers" around the vanilla `io.cloudevents.CloudEvent` type that includes
 the subscription position (if the datastore doesn't maintain the subscription position on behalf of the clients).
 Someone, either you as the client or the datastore, needs to keep track of this position
 for each individual subscriber ("mySubscriptionId" in the example above).
 If the datastore doesn't provide this feature, you should use a `BlockingSubscription` implementation that also implement the
 `org.occurrent.subscription.api.blocking.PositionAwareBlockingSubscription` interface.
 The `PositionAwareBlockingSubscription`  is an example of a `BlockingSubscription` that returns a wrapper around
-`io.cloudevents.CloudEvent` called `org.occurrent.subscription.CloudEventWithSubscriptionPosition` which adds an additional method, `SubscriptionPosition getStreamPosition()`, that you can use to get
+`io.cloudevents.CloudEvent` called `org.occurrent.subscription.PositionAwareCloudEvent` which adds an additional method, `SubscriptionPosition getStreamPosition()`, that you can use to get
 the current subscription position.
+You can check if a cloud event contains a subscription position by calling `PositionAwareCloudEvent.hasSubscriptionPosition(cloudEvent)`
-Note that `CloudEventWithSubscriptionPosition` is fully compatible with `io.cloudevents.CloudEvent` and it's ok to treat it as such.
+and then get the position by using `PositionAwareCloudEvent.getSubscriptionPositionOrThrowIAE(cloudEvent)`.
+Note that `PositionAwareCloudEvent` is fully compatible with `io.cloudevents.CloudEvent` and it's ok to treat it as such.
 So given that
 you're subscribing from a `PositionAwareBlockingSubscription`, you are responsible for [keeping track of the subscription position](#blocking-subscription-position-storage), so
 that it's possible to resume this subscription from the last known position on application restart.
 This interface also provides means to get the so called "current global subscription position",
 by calling the `globalSubscriptionPosition` method which can be useful when starting a new subscription.